5 Days in Crete – A Love Letter to My Favorite Greek Island (and Its Moussaka, Beaches & Sunsets)

 Falasarna Beach

-Next stop is Falasarna.
-If you’re using Google Maps it might give you several options, but I recommend taking the coastal route from Elafonisi to Falasarna.
+I recommend taking the coastal route from Elafonisi to Falasarna.
+Google maps may give you several options, but I recommend choosing the route that hugs the coast.
 It will give you stunning cliffside views for the entire trip.
 The ride is about an hour and twenty minutes.
 The drive is similarly narrow roads with hairpin turns as the drive from Chania to Elafonisi, but not too bad.

 I recommend stopping to grab a late lunch on your way there, Falasarna has some excellent restaurant options.
 You can see my full list of best restaurants in Falasarna here.
 My top pick would be Zacharias Tavern.
-It’s right on the way from Elafonisi to Falasarna and it was one of my favorite meals my whole trip!
-The moussaka was unreal.
+It’s right on the way from Elafonisi to Falasarna and it was one of my favorite meals my whole trip.

 Falasarna beach is a large, pretty beach with steep mountain backdrops.
-It’s a little more accessible and the other two infamous West Crete beaches (Elafonisi and Balos) making it a good pick for families.
+It’s a little more accessible and the other two infamous West Crete beaches (Elafonisi and Balos) making it a good pick for families, especially if you skip Elafonisi and drive directly there.

 The beach also has more in terms of amenities and there are several restaurants/beach bars in the area.